Code-Institute-Submissions/Touchdown/testing.md

    - **Result:** During testing i found all links to modals worked correctly.
 1. **Test:** Repeat verification of functionality and responsiveness on my mobile phone and tablet.

-   **Result:** During testing some changes were made to the navbar to inmprove the responsive design.
+   **Result:** During testing some changes were made to the menu/navbar to improve the responsive design.

    commit 8f139368683b05d85efbb992543b67ebacf1e5a2
    Author: Daniel Bradford <danielbradford@hotmail.co.uk>